System Architecture

 • DOCUMENTS_BUCKET - S3 bucket for documents

-HelpScout Webhook Lambda (lambda/webhooks/helpscout/)
+HelpScout Webhook Lambda (lambda/python/webhooks/helpscout/)

-• Runtime: Python 3.13
+• Runtime: Python 3.14

 • Memory: 512 MB